gamontal/rokujs/README.md

 # [RokuJS](https://www.npmjs.com/package/rokujs)

-> :tv: Control your Roku TV using NodeJS.
+> Control your Roku TV using NodeJS.

 This library will allow you to control your RokuTV remotely using NodeJS.
 It fetches data and sends commands using the [External Control Protocol (ECP) API](https://sdkdocs.roku.com/display/sdkdoc/External+Control+Guide).